 However, while it did good things for my body, here are a few things to keep in mind:

-- Celery juice is not a miracle cure.
-It’s not the end all, be all.
+Celery juice is not a miracle cure.
+It’s not the end-all, be all of skin care.
 Surprise, surprise, you still have to wash your face, moisturize, etc.

 My stomach was super sensitive to the celery juice at first.
 If yours is too, don’t give up.
 Just ease off of it and try drinking it every few days or once a week.

 With that in mind, it worked for my body.
 It might not work in the same ways for yours but you don’t know until you try.